-It is instructive to analyze the shapes of the separagrams (Figure S2) to understand the nature of the large deviations in $K{\rm d}$ at $r_1/r_2 \ge 5$.
-First, for separagrams at r_1/r_2 of up to 2.5 (= 250/100) they show the two expected peaks - the first for the non-diffusive species (PL) and the second for the diffusive species (L) as in Figure 1B.
-However, for greater ratios, i.e. $r_1/r_2 \ge 5$, the two peaks merge into one (see shape plots in Figure 5A) followed by a long tail.
+It is instructive to analyze the shapes of the separagrams (Figure S2) to understand the influence of varying r_1 on the TIS process.
+First, for separagrams at r_1/r_2 of up to 2.5 (= 250/100) they show the two expected peaks - the first for the nondiffusive species (PL) and the second for the diffusive species (L) as in Figure 1B.
+However, for greater ratios, i.e. $r_1/r_2 \ge 5$, the two peaks start merging into one (see shape plots in Figure 5A) followed by a long tail.
 At these greater ratios, the radius of the injection loop is much larger than that of the separation capillary, and the injection-loop length is very short (Table S1).
 This large difference between the radii causes the sample plug to take more time to move out of the corner regions of the injection loop that are far removed from the center of the axis (Figure S3) during sample injection.
-Since the motion of the sample plug out of the injection loop is driven not only by convective motion but also by diffusion, more PL is retained in the injection loop as the sample plug is injected into the separation capillary, since PL diffuses much slowly than L. This retention causes the appearance of a single peak, characteristic of L, followed by a long tail from PL.
+Since the motion of the sample plug out of the injection loop is driven not only by convective motion but also by diffusion, more PL is retained in the injection loop as the sample plug is injected into the separation capillary, since PL diffuses much slowly than L. This retention causes a significant decrease in the signal of PL (Figure S2).
 In summary, K_d could be accurately determined for ratios $r_1/r_2 \le 2.5$.
-The ratios $r_1/r_2 \ge 5$ resulted in large deviation in K_d ; however, it is to be noted that these ratios correspond to $r_1 > 500$ μ m and $l_1 < 500 \mu$ m which are impractical parameters for a physical ACTIS instrument.
+The ratios $r_1/r_2 \ge 5$ resulted in large deviation in K_d likely due to a combination of